 Dr. Paul WilliamsDr.
 Williams was born and raised in the Montreal area.
 He did his undergraduate and Master’s degrees in exercise physiology at Concordia University where he met his wife who was doing a Masters in Exercise Science.
 He studied medicine and did his Family Medicine residency in Toronto.
 During his residency he came to Campbellford for a two-month rotation and fell in love with the community.
 The combination of hospital and office practice, along with great colleagues and staff, was exactly what he was looking for in a practice.
 He and his wife moved to Campbellford in 2000 and they couldn’t be happier.
 They’re now raising two daughters here and plan on staying for a long time.

-Paul is a preceptor with the University of Toronto teaching practice in Campbellford.
+Paul is the lead preceptor with the University of Toronto teaching practice in Campbellford.

 Stephanie is new to practice in the Campbellford area but is enjoying the beauty of the area and the warmth of patients and staff at Trent Hills Family Health Team.